ruthvik947/PremierLeagueNewWinners/readme.md

 > If West Ham remain unbeaten till the end of the season (gameweek 38), they are the eventual champions

 > Carry this champion into next season and continue

-The whole project doesn't serve any purpose but it was fun to build (and a way to practice my python).
-I will develop this into something useful in the future!
-Also, if scraping is illegal, I apologize.